The Difference: Zuwaigani vs Beni Zuwaigani crabs

-By the way, in English, Zuwaigani is referred to as “snow crab (Chionoecetes opilio)”, while Beni Zuwaigani is “red snow crab (Chionoecetes japonicus)”.
+In English, Zuwaigani is known as snow crab (Chionoecetes opilio), while Beni Zuwaigani is red snow crab (Chionoecetes japonicus).

-Both Zuwaigani and Beni Zuwaigani belong to the genus Chionoecetes, but these crabs are different in species, the former: Opilio, while the latter: Japonicus.
+Although both Zuwaigani and Beni Zuwaigani belong to the genus Chionoecetes, these crabs are different in species; the former is Opilio, whereas the latter is Japonicus.

-Other than the classification, there are several differences between them, about which I will talk today.
+Other than the classification, there are several differences between the two, and today I will talk about that.

 Appearance